What Are SD-WAN and Its Open-Source Building Blocks?

 flexiWAN architecture

-It is also clear that the lack of modularity of SD-WAN products and closing all components in one black box, results in more expensive solutions and SD-WAN services that lack differentiation.
+It is also clear that the lack of modularity of SD-WAN products and closing all components in one black box results in more expensive solutions and SD-WAN services that lack differentiation.
 Welcome to the cookie-cutter SD-WAN solutions.

-The combination of open source with modularity and interfaces for 3rd party application integration is democratizing the networking industry.
-This, in turn, allows for launching and deploying cost-effective, purpose-tailored SD-WAN solutions that reduce TCO and allow for service provider differentiation.
+flexiWAN closes these gaps by offering a comprehensive, modular, open-source SD-WAN solution built in an open architecture.
+The combination of open source with modularity and interfaces for 3rd-party application integration is democratizing the networking industry.
+This allows for launching and deploying cost-effective, purpose-tailored SD-WAN solutions that reduce TCO and allow for service provider differentiation.